gokula152/ZooExpenseTrackerAPI/README.md

 # ZooExpenseTrackerAPI
 # Overview

-ZooFeedingCostAPI is a .NET Core Web API project developed to calculate the daily cost of feeding animals in a zoo based on their types and weights.
+ZooExpenseTrackerAPI is a .NET Core Web API project developed to calculate the daily cost of feeding animals in a zoo based on their types and weights.

 # Table of Contents
 Installation